Dariasteam/Geode/README.md

 - Frontend: Contains the bindings between Godot -GDNative- and the backend, the scenes used to comunicate both and some example simulations.

-## Using it
-We provide some scenes for handling the connections with c++ libraries, buttons and visual representations (the statistic plotter and network renderer) so you can focus on create your agent and the environment.
-Currently they are not as "default abstract scenes" as they should, there are still some elements adjusted for our test simulations.

-- Controller: contains the genetic algorithm and all GUI showed on gif above.
-It has a son called "AgentInstancer" in which you must spicify your agent scene and acts as the "born point" of them.

-- Agent: receives from its intancer the information to generate its neural network and feed its entries in a `_physic_process`.
-Also they receive the time to be alive.
-Fitness function **is calculated by the agent** and passed to the genetic algorithm when it dies.
-Also here you must specify the number of input and output neurons used.

-In order to create your own simulation, you only need to create a copy of agent scene and adjust it for your purposes.
-Create a new scene with the parameters of your simulation, add in it the controller and set the agent scene in it.

 ## Compiling
 Prerequisites: